DataDog/documentation/content/monitors/monitor_types/outlier.md

 #### Scaled vs. Regular Algorithms

+DBSCAN and MAD have scaled versions, called ScaledDBSCAN and ScaledMAD, respectively.
 In most situations, the scaled algorithms behaves the same as their regular counterparts.
 However, if DBSCAN/MAD algorithms are identifying outliers within a closely clustered group of metrics, and you would like the outlier detection algorithm to scale with the overall magnitude of the metrics, try the scaled algorithms.

+Here is a comparison of DBSCAN and ScaledDBSCAN with tolerances of 3 on field data size in a group of Elasticsearch nodes:

+{{< img src="monitors/monitor_types/outliers/outliers-scaled-dbscan-es.png" alt="outliers scaled dbscan es" responsive="true" style="width:80%;">}}

+Here is an example of MAD and ScaledMAD algorithms for comparing the usable memory in Cassandra hosts.
+Both have tolerances of 3 and pct of 20:

+{{< img src="monitors/monitor_types/outliers/outliers-scaled-mad-cassandra.png" alt="outliers scaled mad Cassandra" responsive="true" style="width:80%;">}}

 ### Setting up alerts